prioaji/Data_Analytics_Portofolio_by_Aji/README.md

 ## 1. Defining Bussines Needs or Problems
 <p>
-A grocery in Polland needs to monitor their sale so they can make sale strategy and improvement base on data.
+A grocery in Polland needs to monitor their store sales so they can make selling strategy and improvement base on data.
 They have transaction records from 2018.
 Owner of grocery want to know these metrics :
 </p>
   <ol type = "a">
     <li>Total or particular gross sales and net profit </li>